Insprill/insprills-dark-theme/README.md

 ## Compiling

-To compile insprills-dark-theme, you will need Linux, the `zip` command, an internet connection.
+To compile insprills-dark-theme, you will need Linux (or WSL), the `zip` command, and an internet connection.
 Clone this repo, then run `./buildc` from your terminal.
 Once completed, the plugin can be found in the `build` directory.